dgrisham/csci400/assignments/ruby/0-ruby_style.md

 Points | Metric
 ------ | ------
-4      | 2 style guidelines with reasonable justification (just put in a bit of thought) (2 pts. each)
+4      | 2 style guidelines with reasonable justification (just put in a bit of thought) (2 pts. each).
+Posted on Piazza with the `ruby_style` tag.